cmodk/openwrt_packages/README.md

 # openwrt_packages
-An attempt to have up to date version for various packages
+An attempt to have up to date version for various packages for OpenWRT 10.03